TheMallen/mender/README.md

 Monday July 28th, 2014
 - Refactored code to make use of a `fileClient`, including a basic one which wraps the global functions.
 	- This allows you to make use of [Mile](https://github.com/TheMallen/Mile) or any other library you want, as long as an interface with `put()` and `get()` methods is presented.
+- If you are using the basic fileclient you will need to have files ready for the compiled js and css to be written to.

 Friday, July 25th, 2014
 - Pretty big refactor to make it a proper composer package.